moj-analytical-services/pydbtools/README.md

 ### More advanced usage

-Get the actual name for your temp database, create your temp db then delete it using awswrangler (not awsrangler will raise an error if the database does not exist)
+Get the actual name for your temp database, create your temp db then delete it using awswrangler (note: `awswrangler` will raise an error if the database does not exist)

 ```python
 import awswrangler as wr